 Life is mostly what you make it!

 Now, let’s turn that around.
-To maintain a sense of youthful enthusiasm, and an optimistic view of your life and future, what should you do?
-You should create legitimate reasons to believe that these are the good old days, and that your best years are just ahead.
+To maintain a sense of youthful enthusiasm, and an optimistic view of your life now and in the future, what should you do?
+You should create legitimate reasons to believe that these are the new good old days, and that your best years are just ahead.
 With the right focus and attitude, your life will continue to be full of amazing possibilities.

-Let’s look at some practical ways that we can move closer to the kind of attitude that fosters a sense of excitement and optimism.
+Let’s look at some practical ways that we can move closer to the kind of attitude that fosters a sense of youthful enthusiasm and optimism.
 Here are some dos and don’ts to get you started.

 1) Do – set new meaningful goals for your life.